singhianand23045/grhf-teko/PHASE4.md

       - **Sum the total winnings across all three rows for the cycle.**
     - No credits are deducted for non-valid entries (unconfirmed or <6 selections).
     - Balance is updated after each result.
-  - **Each confirmed, valid ticket entry now costs 30 credits (was 10 previously).**
+  - **Each confirmed, valid entry now costs 30 credits (was 10 previously).**

 - **Persistence:**
   - Wallet balance must persist between app reloads (e.g., use localStorage).

 - **Reset Behavior:**
-  - After each draw cycle, the user’s ticket selection and confirmation are reset (balance remains).
+  - After each draw cycle, the user’s number selection and confirmation are reset (balance remains).

 - **UI/UX:**
   - There must be a separate "Credits" section inserted between the drawn numbers and confirmed numbers, occupying 5% of the total screen height.